-The stormwater harvesting facility, built in 2010, is designed to collect the storm water run-off from adjoining drains, treat it via the treatment train and reuse the resulting product water within the precinct for irrigation and toilet flush.
+The stormwater harvesting facility, built in 2010, is part of stage 1 MOP redevelopment, is designed to collect the storm water run-off from adjoining drains, treat it via the treatment train and reuse the resulting product water within the precinct for irrigation and toilet flush.

 The scheme forms an integral part of ensuring the overall sustainability of the area and the events that take place onsite.
 This is achieved through reduced potable water usage for irrigation and toilet flushing and reducing the environmental impact of run-off to the adjacent Yarra River.
 Complete asset condition assessment, performance review and recommendations on the water treatment plant modifications are delivered at regular intervals.

 This new advanced system produces the UV dose of 58.0 mJ/cm with only three lamps.
 The system features latest generation PPT high-power amalgam UV lamps warranted to 14,000 hours of operation.
 This presents a significant saving both in spares and energy costs.
 The model also has a capability of upgrade within same model (up to extra 3 lamps).
 Real sustainability in action at Melbourne and Olympic Parks!